Joaquin Phoenix: 1980–1993: Early work and family tragedy

 Phoenix made his feature film debut in the adventure film SpaceCamp (1986) as a young boy who goes to Kennedy Space Center to learn about the NASA space program and undergoes amateur astronaut training.
 He guest-starred in the anthology series Alfred Hitchcock Presents episode "A Very Happy Ending" that year, playing a child who blackmails a hitman into killing his father.
 Phoenix's first starring role was in the film Russkies (1987), about a group of friends who unknowingly befriend a Russian soldier during the Cold War.

 In 1989, Phoenix co-starred as Garry, the withdrawn teenage nephew of Steve Martin's character in Ron Howard's comedy-drama Parenthood.
 It was a box office success, grossing worldwide against its budget.
 Critics praised the film, with IndieWire reviewers highlighting the film's cast and their performances for possessing "genuinely likable, and occasionally insightful, heart" calling Phoenix a "terrifically believable angsty adolescent", in a performance that garnered him a nomination for the Young Artist Award for Best Leading Young Actor in a Feature Film.
 The role of Garry was reprised in the series based on the film by Leonardo DiCaprio, who studied Phoenix's performance "to get it right".
-After establishing himself as a child actor, Phoenix felt he was not getting any appealing offers; he decided to take a break from acting and traveled to Mexico with his father, learning Spanish.
+After establishing himself as a child actor, Phoenix felt he was not getting any appealing offers (he got typecast playing similar roles he did in Parenthood); he decided to take a break from acting and traveled to Mexico with his father, learning Spanish.
 When he returned to the States, his brother River suggested that Phoenix change his name back to Joaquin and encouraged him to start acting again.

 Phoenix's older brother River Phoenix, who died in 1993, convinced Phoenix to return to acting.

 On October 31, 1993, River died of a drug overdose outside The Viper Room in West Hollywood.
 Phoenix, who had accompanied his brother and older sister Rain to the club, called 911 to seek help for his dying brother.
 After the death, the phone call was repeatedly broadcast on TV and radio shows.
 The family retreated to Costa Rica to escape the media glare as the event came to be depicted as a cautionary tale of young Hollywood surrounded by mythology and conspiracy.